 You should already have a passport from your initial entry to the United States.
 If you need to obtain or renew your passport and U.S. visa, you will need to contact a U.S. Embassy/Consulate, preferably in your home country.

 Evidence of Adequate Financial Support

 In certain circumstances, the University may need to verify your estimated expenses and availability of funding.
-If your funding changes, you must notify Global Services.
+If your funding changes, you must notify International Student and Scholar Services.

 Documents Needed to Verify Funding

 You may need 1 or more of the following:

 - Bank statement or statement of approved loan in your name